 SEM is more powerful when used to its full potential, that is, a combination of SEO and SEA (PPC).

 The SEO strategy must be continuous and always running in the background.
 Never stop.
 You may want to invest more or less time in it depending on your resources, but keep on doing it: in the end, it always pays off.

 The SEA strategy should be more “on-need”.
 You can even run it constantly to improve your results, but ultimately it is a more “on-demand” strategy to help you boost your results when needed.

-We hope we could help you to gain a clear understanding of all these terms.
+We hope we helped you.
 Of course, there is much more behind each of these strategies.
 You can count on our help!
 At Link37 we work with all these strategies to leverage your business, freeing your time to dedicate yourself to what you like best.

 How is your SEM strategy?
-Share it with us and ask for help!
+Share with us and ask for help!